cmajors47/Jetson-StructuredLight/README.md

 10. Set the IP as the same as the Jetson, except change the last value which in my case was "10" for the Jetson.
 The IPs cannot be identical but must share the first 3 entries.

 The PC and the Jetson should now be able to communicate with each other.

+Once you have done this, you can follow the README in the Frontend Folder to open the GUI and perform a scan.

+## Using The Structured Light Camera

+Place a board with checkerboard pattern (default is 6 vertical vertices and 8 horizontal vertices, this can be changed in the code but recommended to stay the same) in front of the projector projection, and place the camera to the left or right of the projector, pointing at the center of the pattern.

+Run this: python3 CalibrationMain.py

+This will take a little while to run, and there will be 4 times that it will pause.
+You must change the angle and or distance of the pattern from the camera while it is still getting the projection on it and the camera can still see it.
+DO NOT MOVE THE CAMERA OR PROJECTOR.

+Once you have changed the angle and or distance of the pattern click any key on the keyboard to continue.

+Once this has completed, you will know when you click a button on the keyboard during a pause and nothing seems to happen, you will have to wait a few seconds for it to complete some calibration calculations.

+Without moving the camera or projector, place an object in front of the camera and projector, preferably near where you placed the checkerboard.
+Next run : python3 ScanMain.py

+ScanMain.py will then display images and take pictures, it will also generate the point cloud in a .ply file, and a mesh in a .stl file.

+This will be saved in the Backend folder and you can open them in a free aplication like meshlabs.